des4maisons/til/til.md

+* When you get weird error messages from AWS saying "invalid value for field groupId" as part of a RunInstances action, I suspect it's because the security group name you provided does not exist.
+Check that you are using the correct aws credentials!
 * Testing `logrotate`:
     - `logrotate -d` gives good debug output wrt what `logrotate` is doing.
     - `logrotate --fonce` forces a logrotate run even if it's not needed.